andy-byers/CalicoDB/doc/doc.md

 A transaction represents a unit of work in Calico DB.
 The first transaction is started when the database is opened.
 Otherwise, transaction boundaries are defined by calls to `Database::commit()`.
-All updates that haven't been committed when the database is closed will be reverted on the next startup.
+All updates that haven't been committed when the database is closed will be reverted.

 ```C++
 if (const auto s = db->put("c", "3"); !s.is_ok()) {